markvilar/sennet/README.md

 I would like to acknowledge Yan Chernikov (TheCherno) for inspiring the system design of this project through the game engine [Hazel](https://github.com/TheCherno/Hazel).
-A significant portion of the source code of this project is either directly copied or slightly altered from this project.
+A significant portion of the source code of this project is taken from this project or inspired by it.